spellerberg/quire-rife/content/chapter3.md

 [^78]: Raht, *The Romance of Davis Mountains,* 86
 [^79]: Raht, *The Romance of Davis Mountains,* 121, 132,143
 [^80]: Raht, *The Romance of Davis Mountains,* 121
-[^81]: Rick Henricks and W. H. Timmons, *San Elizario: Spanish Presidio to Texas County Seat,* (El Paso, Texas: Texas Western Press, The University of Texas at El Paso, 1998), 71
+[^81]: Rick Henricks and W. H. Timmons, *San Elizario: Spanish Presidio to Texas County Seat,* (El Paso: Texas Western Press, The University of Texas at El Paso, 1998), 71
 [^82]: Greer, *Colonel Jack Hays,* 236, 244
 [^83]: Williams, *Never Again, Texas: 1848-1861,* 7
-[^84]: *The Texas Democrat* (Austin), August 4, 1849; Nancy Lee Hammons, *A History of El Paso County, Texas, to 1900,* (El Paso, TX: The University of Texas at El Paso, 1983), 34
+[^84]: *The Texas Democrat* (Austin), August 4, 1849; Nancy Lee Hammons, *A History of El Paso County, Texas, to 1900,* (El Paso: The University of Texas at El Paso, 1983), 34
 [^85]: *The San Antonio Light,* February 23, 1887
 [^86]: *Galveston Daily News,* December 28, 1894; *San Antonio Daily Light,* December 27, 1894; *The San Antonio Daily Express,* December 28, 1894
-[^87]: C. D. and H. Castellaw, editors, “Fort Inge, Uvalde County, Texas”, *Branches and Acorns 8, Southwest Texas Genealogical Society, No. 4,* (June 1993), 29-30
+[^87]: C. D. and H. Castellaw, eds., “Fort Inge, Uvalde County, Texas”, *Branches and Acorns 8, Southwest Texas Genealogical Society, No. 4,* (June 1993), 29-30
 [^88]: Walter Prescott Webb, *The Texas Rangers: A Century of Frontier Defense,* (Austin: University of Texas at Austin, 1965), 144
 [^89]: David P. Smith, *Frontier Defense in Texas: 1861-1865,* (Denton, TX: North Texas State University, 1987), 283
-[^90]: Thomas T. Smith, *The Old Army in Texas: A Research Guide to the US Army in Nineteenth-Century Texas,* (Austin, TX: Texas State Historical Association, 2000), 5
+[^90]: Thomas T. Smith, *The Old Army in Texas: A Research Guide to the US Army in Nineteenth-Century Texas,* (Austin: Texas State Historical Association, 2000), 5
 [^91]: Ivey, *The Texas Rangers: A Registry and History,* 77
 [^92]: David P. Smith, *Frontier Defense in Texas: 1861-1865,* 5
 [^93]: Smith, *The Old Army in Texas, A Research Guide to the US Army in Nineteenth-Century Texas,* 15